slsa-framework/slsa/docs/spec/v1.0/terminology.md

-Examples of formal ecosystems include [Python/PyPA](https://www.pypa.io), [Debian/Apt](https://wiki.debian.org/DebianRepository/Format), and [OCI](https://github.com/opencontainers/distribution-spec), while examples of informal ecosystems include a linking to a file on a website or distributing first-party software within a company.
+Examples of formal ecosystems include [Python/PyPA](https://www.pypa.io), [Debian/Apt](https://wiki.debian.org/DebianRepository/Format), and [OCI](https://github.com/opencontainers/distribution-spec), while examples of informal ecosystems include links to files on a website or distribution of first-party software within a company.

 Abstractly, a consumer locates software within an ecosystem by asking a
 <dfn>package registry</dfn> to resolve a mutable <dfn>package name</dfn> into an
 immutable <dfn>package artifact</dfn>.[^label] To <dfn>publish</dfn> a package
 artifact, the software producer asks the registry to update this mapping to resolve to the new artifact.
-The important bit is that the registry represents the entity or entities with the power to alter what artifacts are accepted by consumers for a given package name.
+The registry represents the entity or entities with the power to alter what artifacts are accepted by consumers for a given package name.
 For example, if consumers only accept packages signed by a particular public key, then it is access to that public key that serves as the registry.

+The package name is the primary security boundary within a package ecosystem.
+Different package names represent materially different pieces of software---different owners, behaviors, security properties, and so on.
+Therefore, **the package name is the primary unit being protected in SLSA**.
+It is the primary identifier to which consumers attach expectations.

 [^label]: This resolution might include a version number, label, or some other
     selector in addition to the package name, but that is not important to SLSA.